 At Ebbets Field, Carl Erskine tosses his second career no-hitter when he holds the crosstown rival Giants hitless in the Dodgers' 3-0 victory.
-The right-handed 'Oisk' also threw a no-no against the Cubs in 1952.
+The 29-year-old right-handed 'Oisk' also threw a no-no against the Cubs in 1952.

-Don Ferrarese gets his first major league victory blanking the Bronx Bombers at Yankee Stadium, 1-0.
-The Orioles rookie southpaw loses a no-hitter when Andy Carey leads off the ninth inning with a single.
+Don Ferrarese gets his first major league victory, blanking the Bronx Bombers at Yankee Stadium, 1-0.
+The Orioles' rookie southpaw loses a no-hitter when Andy Carey leads off the ninth inning with a single.

 In a 12-3 rout of their West Coast rival, Willie Mays homers twice against the Dodgers in the LA Memorial Coliseum contest.
-The 'Say Hey Kid's' second round-tripper, a fifth inning shot off Ed Roebuck, is the first grand slam ever hit by a San Francisco Giant.
+The Say Hey Kid's second round-tripper, a fifth-inning shot off Ed Roebuck, is the first grand slam hit by a San Francisco Giant.

 Luis Tiant improves his record to 5-2 when he tosses his fourth consecutive shutout, blanking the Orioles in the first game of a twin bill at Memorial Stadium, 2-0.
-'El Tiante', finishing the season with a 21-9 record, will post a league-leading 1.60 ERA in 34 appearances for the Tribe.
+'El Tiante,' finishing the season with a 21-9 record, will post a league-leading 1.60 ERA in 34 appearances for the Tribe.

 In a contest that takes five hours and 47 minutes to complete, the Brewers beat the hometown Twins at Metropolitan Stadium, 4-3.
-Mike Ferraro singles off Burt Blyleven to plate Ron Theobald with the decisive run in the top of the 22nd inning.
+Mike Ferraro singles off Bert Blyleven to plate Ron Theobald with the decisive run in the top of the 22nd inning.

 Blanking the Dodgers at Shea Stadium, 7-0, Frank Viola gets his seventh consecutive win from the start of the season.
 The Mets southpaw sets a franchise record of nine straight victories, dating back to his past two decisions last season.

-Mark Grace is the first player to have his home run ball land in the swimming pool, which is located 415 feet from home plate just behind the right-center field fence of the new Bank One Ballpark.
+Mark Grace is the first player to have his home run ball land in the swimming pool, located 415 feet from home plate just behind the right-center field fence of the new Bank One Ballpark.
 The Cubs' first baseman, who will become a fan favorite in Arizona after signing as a free agent with the club in 2000, will not accomplish the feat again during his three seasons of playing in the desert.

 Striking out 15 Orioles, Boston's Pedro Martinez ties an American League record set in 1968 by Indian hurler Luis Tiant for most strikeouts over two games, 32.
 The Red Sox fireballer had 17 strikeouts in his last start against the Devil Rays.

-Carlos Delgado surpasses Joe Carter to become the all-time Blue Jay career leader in round trippers.
+Carlos Delgado surpasses Joe Carter to become the all-time Blue Jay career leader in round-trippers.
 The first baseman hits his 204th home run in a Toronto uniform in a 7-2 loss to Seattle at the SkyDome.